 Note: Do not run cables through areas that are electrically noisy, such as areas where large electric motors, welding apparatus, or X-ray machines operate.
-Bury outside wiring in conduit, as lighting strikes can damage the system.
+Bury outside wiring in conduit to prevent lighting strikes from damaging the system.

-Figure 4-13 RS-232/RS-422 Serial Connectors
+Figure 4-14 RS-232/RS-422 Serial Connectors